-A. JOB SCOPE OF OFFICE OF INTERNAL AUDIT
+SCOPE OF DUTIES : INTERNAL AUDIT OFFICE

 B. AUDIT PROCESS